EU investment firms prudential regime ('IFR/D')

 The IFR/IFD introduces own funds, liquidity assets, remuneration, governance, and reporting requirements.
 Some firms which are below specified thresholds will be subject to a more limited set of requirements.
 AIMA has provided commentary throughout the framework's legislative process and to the various RTS/ITS that the EBA has sought feedback on.

 On 19 October, the EBA has published its final RTS on investment policy disclosures under the IFR.
 This will apply to Class 2 investment firms (i.e., non-SNIs) with on- and off-balance sheet assets on average greater than EUR 100 million.
 These firms will have to disclose this information in relation to those companies whose shares are admitted to trading on a regulated market and in which the proportion of voting rights exceeds 5% of all voting rights issued by the company.
-The first disclosure date will be 31 December 2021.
+The first disclosure date was 31 December 2021.

 On 22 November, the EBA and ESMA published have published two separate reports under the IFD, containing (i) Guidelines on sound remuneration policies and (ii) Guidelines on internal governance.
 Both Guidelines apply to Class 2 firms, taking into account the proportionality principle.
 Both Guidelines will apply as of 30 April 2022.